Agoraphobia a Common Phobia

 Do you constantly fear being in an embarrassing situation that you cannot get out of?

-But to control and overcome it we first need to understand what is agoraphobia and what’s causing it.
+But to control and overcome it, we first need to understand what agoraphobia is and what’s causing it.

-Common Agoraphobia Causes:
+Common Agoraphobia Causes

 Incidences of panic attacks in public